Find Affordable College Courses

 Women make up 67% of the history majors at the school.

-The in-demand doctor’s degree programs at Rutgers University - New Brunswick helped the school earn the #4 place on this year’s ranking of the most popular history schools in the United States.
-Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a very large student population.
+You’ll be in good company if you decide to attend Rutgers University - New Brunswick.
+It ranked #4 on our 2023 Most Popular History Doctor’s Degree Schools list.
+Located in the small city of New Brunswick, Rutgers New Brunswick is a public school with a fairly large student population.

 About 73% of the students majoring in history at the school are women while 27% are male.